-- Northwestern Memorial is ranked 1st in both the Chicago Metro Area and in Illinois for the sixth consecutive year, with 11 of its clinical specialties nationally ranked and four in the top 10.
+- Northwestern Memorial is ranked 1st in both the Chicago Metro Area and in Illinois for the seventh consecutive year, with 11 of its clinical specialties nationally ranked and three in the top 10.

 In addition the Lurie Cancer Center is:

 - One of only 47 National Cancer Institutes (NCI)-designated Comprehensive Cancer Centers in the nation.
 NCI is one of the anchors in the nation’s cancer research efforts to fight cancer.

 - A founding member of the National Comprehensive Cancer Network (NCCN), an alliance of 27 of the world's leading cancer centers dedicated to quality, effectiveness, and efficiency of cancer care so that patients can live better lives.

 Our team delivers more than 26,000 treatments annually.
 In the Prentice Women’s Hospital, most of the patients with breast and gynecologic tumors are treated, and the Galter Pavilion is home for patients with all other tumors, including our pediatric patient population.